Home Blog

 The Best User Interface

 User interface is largely a matter of personal preference.
 Some web browsers implement their own user interface and maintain that interface across all of the platforms they support.
-Mozilla Firefox is one browser in this category.
-Often these browsers can be “skinned” to give them a custom look-and-feel to meet each users preference.
+Examples of this are Mozilla Firefox and Google Chrome, with some variations between platforms.
+However, both can be skinned with different themes.

 Other web browsers are designed to closely emulate the look and feel of the platform upon which they are running.
 If you are familiar with the native interface of your desktop environment and you are pleased with that interface, you may wish to use a web browser which closely mimics that interface.